Plumsail/helpdesk-docs/Online/API/use-from-flow.rst

 When you add an action for the first time you will be asked for *'Connection Name'* and for *'Access Key'*.
 You can type any name for the connection.
 For example, *'Plumsail HelpDesk'*.

-Then paste the API key you created to *'Access Key'* input.
+Then paste the API key you created in the first step to *'Access Key'* input.

 .. image:: ../_static/img/create-flow-connection.png